maftouni/maftouni.github.io/_pages/about.md

   - /about.html
 ---

-I am Maede Maftouni, a Senior Data Scientist at Socure and former Senior Data Scientist at Quantum-Si, with a Ph.D. in [Industrial Engineering from Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html).
-I have also earned a graduate certificate in Data Analytics from the [Discovery Analytics Center](https://dac.cs.vt.edu/academics/data-analytics/) at Virginia Tech.
-With expertise in data analytics, machine learning, and deep learning, I enjoy transforming complex data into actionable insights and interactive visualizations.
-I have applied these techniques across various domains including medical, manufacturing, and biochemistry projects.
-Skilled in Python, SQL, and tools like Apache Airflow, AWS, and Tableau, I am dedicated to driving innovation and efficiency in data-driven solutions.

-Skilled in Python, SQL, and tools like Airflow, AWS, and Tableau, I focus on building efficient, data-driven solutions.
-At Quantum-Si, I developed ML models for protein sequencing, automated pipelines, and built dashboards to support R&D. At Socure, I created data apps and dashboards to streamline vendor performance evaluation and decision-making across regions.
+Hi, I’m Maede Maftouni, a Senior Data Scientist who loves turning complex data into tools that help people make better decisions.
+My work sits at the intersection of machine learning, data engineering, and insightful visualization, and I’ve always been drawn to problems where clarity and real impact matter just as much as accuracy.

+I’m currently at Socure building data products that surface real-time operational signals, automate insights, and make vendor and system performance easier to understand and optimize.
+Before that, I worked at Quantum-Si, where I designed machine learning models for protein sequencing hardware and built end-to-end data pipelines that supported both R&D and manufacturing.
+I earned my Ph.D. in [Industrial Engineering from Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html), along with a [graduate certificate in Data Analytics](https://dac.cs.vt.edu/academics/data-analytics/).

+My work spans across medical imaging, manufacturing, biotech, and large-scale operational analytics.
+I enjoy projects that blend modeling, storytelling, and systems thinking, whether that means predicting hardware parameters, analyzing time series patterns, or building dashboards that help teams spot issues before they become problems.
+I work comfortably across text, time series, images, and video, and I use Python, SQL, Airflow, AWS, Tableau, and Streamlit almost every day.

-During my Ph.D., I was a part of the [Smart Manufacturing Analytics Research & Technology (SMART) Laboratory](https://www.smartlab-vt.com/team), working under the guidance of [Dr. James Kong](https://www.ise.vt.edu/people/faculty/kong.html).
-My research revolved around achieving two primary objectives.
-Firstly, I introduced and executed an innovative approach for Covid-19 diagnosis.
-Secondly, I designed and implemented deep learning models for video object segmentation and tracking in the context of additive manufacturing.
+My research background shaped how I approach problems.
+During my Ph.D., as a part of the [SMART Laboratory](https://www.smartlab-vt.com/team), I developed interpretable deep learning models for COVID-19 CT scan diagnosis and for video segmentation in additive manufacturing.
+That experience taught me how to move fluidly between experimentation, modeling, validation, and communication in a practical, grounded way.

-I find great satisfaction in utilizing data analytics, machine learning, and deep learning methodologies to transform raw data into actionable insights, automated systems, and interactive visualizations, including executive dashboards.
-My experience spans a wide range of data types, encompassing time series data, text data, images, and videos, in both industrial and medical projects.
-My ultimate aim is to make significant contributions to high-impact projects as a dedicated data scientist.
+At the core of everything I build is the same goal: transform raw, messy data into something reliable, understandable, and genuinely useful.
+I care about clarity, real-world impact, and designing solutions that teams can trust and use with confidence.

 News
 =====
+[Sep.
+2025] Taught Communication and Visualization for Data Analytics as an Adjunct Professor at Northeastern University\
 [Oct.
 2024]  Joined Socure as a Senior Data Scientist\
+[2023–2024] Taught Applied Data Engineering and Modeling as an Adjunct Professor at the University of New Haven.
 [Sep.
 2023]  Promoted to Senior Data Scientist at Quantum-Si\
 [May.
 2023]  Defended my Ph.D. in Industrial and Systems Engineering (ISE) at Virginia Tech\
 [May.
 2022]  Joined Quantum-Si as a Data Scientist\